tcp-direct/database/pogreb/README.md

 ```go
 func (db *DB) Discover() ([]string, error)
 ```
-Discover will discover and initialize all existing bitcask stores at the path opened by [OpenDB].
+Discover will discover and initialize all existing pogreb stores at the path opened by [OpenDB].

 #### func (*DB) Init